konstantinosKokos/spindle/README.md

 ## Citing
 Please cite the following two papers if you use (parts of) this repository for your own work.

+If you use the package as an end-to-end parser, also cite this repository.

 > ### Geometry-Aware Supertagging with Heterogeneous Dynamic Convolutions
 > ```latex
 > @misc{https://doi.org/10.48550/arxiv.2203.12235,